 I am a Reader (Associate Professor) in Clinical Exercise Physiology and lead for both the Physical Activity, Health and Rehabilitation Thematic Research Group and Clinical, Health and Rehabilitation research Team (CHaRT) within the School of Sport, Health and Exercise Science at the University of Portsmouth.
 I am an honorary researcher at several NHS Trusts (Portsmouth Hospitals University NHS Trust; University Hospitals Southampton NHS Foundation Trust) and Registration Council for Clinical Physiologists (RCCP) Accredited Clinical Exercise Physiologist.
-I enjoy teaching allied health professionals globally and have been a Guest Lecturer on the MSc Physiotherapy course at University College London the past 7 years and have been a visiting academic at several national and international institutions.
+I enjoy teaching allied health professionals globally and have been a Guest Lecturer on the MSc Physiotherapy course at University College London the past 9 years and have been a visiting academic at several national and international institutions.
 At the heart of everything I do it promoting safe and appropriate physical activity and exercise for all.

 I regularly deliver invited talks at national and international external organisations and sit on a number of expert groups, such as the European Cystic Fibrosis Society Exercise Working Group; UK Exercise and Lifestyle Clinical Studies Group (part of the UK Kidney Research Consortium); Global Renal Exercise Network, as well as being an NIHR ARC Wessex faculty member.